 I try and buy my food from local farms that sell organic produce.
 It’s one habit I adapted years ago that I’m proud of staying the course.

-Minimalist Lifestyle Reason #3 – Family members were hoarders, and they wanted to break the cycle.
+Minimalist Lifestyle Reason #3 – Wanting to break the family cycle of hoarders

 Another minimalist felt that her parents spent most of their free time hunting for more things to hoard at garage sales and found that they had a meaningless attachment to “things.”